horacephair/horacephair.github.io/README.md

 <a class="anchor" href="#look-at-me" name="look-at-me">
-#THIS.
-IS.
-HORACE.
-PHAIR.
-XIII.
+#Relationships take work.

+#&nbsp;

+#Horace Phair XIV

+#October 9-12, 2015

 You are at the right place.
 Really.
 Really?
 I think really.
+(But the below is still from last year)

 <strong><a href="http://goo.gl/maps/OFoWI">This is the link to the current horace p. hair maaaaap.</a></strong>